 4.2 Crack Pattern and Failure Modes

 In a simply supported beam subject to four-point loading, the middle third section of the span is subjected to equal magnitude of maximum bending and zero shear forces.
 In the case of three-point loading the beams experienced varying bending moments and constant shear from the support to the mid-span where maximum bending moment occurs.
-The first crack for all the test beams was found to appear within the middle third span where the maximum strain is occurred.
+The first crack for all the test beams was found to appear within the middle third span where the maximum strain has occurred.

 The general crack behavior of the R.C. beams with varying lap lengths under four-point (4PB) and three-point (3PB) loading is illustrated in Figure 3.
 The initial cracks for all the beams specimens appeared within the middle third span in the four-point loading and occurred near the central point of loading in the three-point loading where the maximum strain occurred.
 All three control beams (C25/B1/12, C25/B1/16 and C25/B1/ 20) had flexural-shear cracks that progressed at an angle due to the involvement of shear stress and propagated toward the load point as illustrated in Figure 3.
 The other beams that had varying lap lengths on the other hand developed few cracks (mostly two main vertical cracks with branches) that remained vertical and located closed to the loading points.
 Although all the beams had different crack lengths and crack numbers as presented in Tables 3 and 4, there was no significant difference of the influence of the reinforcement bar diameter and loading orientation on the cracking characteristics.
 The only significant difference in crack development and characteristics was the type of cracks which was different in the control beams without lapping and the other beams with lapping at varying lap lengths.
 While the control beams developed several cracks as both pure and flexural-shear only in the beams with lapped bars developed few cracks that are located near the applied constant moment region of the beams.
 In situations where the cracks in concrete were inclined, they were due to both shear and bending stresses and as a result they were classified as flexural-shear.
 Where the cracks were vertical, close to the loading points, and lapping section, even in the three-point loading beams, they could be described as pure bending cracks.
 In spite of the presence of shear and bending stresses, these few cracks under the load points in the beams with lapped bars propagated fast into the compression zone and led to concrete crushing and compression failure [15].